jonhadfield/easeprobe/docs/Manual.md

 self_rotate: true # default: true
 ```

-If `self_rotate` is `true`, EaseProbe would rotate the log automatically, and the following options are available:
+If `self_rotate` is `true`, GuardianProbe would rotate the log automatically, and the following options are available:

 ```YAML
 size: 10 # max size of log file. default: 10M